 Surprise, surprise, I loved Rabies.
 Yep, you heard me.
 I'm the guy who opens his arms to misfit toys and one of them was Israel's own take on "slasher" horror.

 If kills is what you came to see here, I would say you would like it, at least.
 It's nothing special as we seen most of it before, but I do like the way they were built up to.
-There's tension to them, and for the better, they even had a good dab of gore in them.
+There's tension to them, and for the better, they even had a good dab of gore.
 At times, it even delivers some shocks that you never actually see coming until it's right there in front of you.

 It's creative, but sadly overlooked and underrated, Rabies may not revolutionize the slasher genre, but it is a decent and fair attempt to bring some originality to the sub-genre.
 Being the first of its kind coming from Israel, I'm really am impressed by the fact that it tries a lot to be something of its own, rather than a homage as some other country's first slasher releases.
 (Russia's Trackman, for one, is a homage to My Bloody Valentine, while that dreaded Angel Negro, Chile's first stab on the slasher genre, is more like a failed Scream clone...)
 Any flaws of the film would be it's defying taste, but I am sticking with my words, I love Rabies.
 Twists, turns, gore and everything in between.

-1 dog throat cut with buck knife
+1 dog had its throat cut with buck knife

 1 male pushed to a spike, impaled

 1 female decimated by land mine

 1 male shot to death, bled to death